How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 This field is for validation purposes and should be left unchanged.

-You may have installed Google Analytics on your website or blog years ago—and not given it too much thought since.
+You may have installed Google Analytics on your website or blog years ago, but you have not given it too much thought since.
 But you’ve heard that you need to update Google Analytics.
 It’s changing from Universal Analytics to Google Analytics 4 (GA4).

-What does that mean, what’s changed, and how do you get GA4 set up properly, so that you don’t lose any vital tracking data?
+What does that mean, what’s changed, and how do you get GA4 set up correctly so that you don’t lose any vital tracking data?

-Don’t worry if you’re feeling a bit worried about delving into anything techy.
-We’re going to take it all step by step, so whether you’re upgrading from Universal Analytics to Google Analytics 4, or you’re getting set up with Google Analytics for the very first time, I’ll walk you through the whole process.
+Don’t worry if you’re worried about delving into anything techy.
+We’ll take it all step by step, so whether you’re upgrading from Universal Analytics to Google Analytics 4 or you’re getting set up with Google Analytics for the very first time, I’ll walk you through the whole process.

 GA4 for Bloggers: How to Get Started (and Set up) with Google Analytics 4